Skip to main content

 Getting Started

-This guide walks you through creating your first Skydimo plugin — a simple color-cycling effect.
+This guide walks you through creating your first Skydimo plugin: a simple Lua color-cycling effect.
+For native shared-library plugins, see Native-C Plugin Runtime.

 Prerequisites